 Three factors should be proritised when delivering any innnovation in a ward setting: ensuring there is stong senior organiational leadership to support the innovation; having ward level champions to promote the innovation; and having clear accountability of roles and responsibilities for delivery of the innovation.
 Many innovations require staff to do more, and even doing the same things differently can take more time.
-It is important to ensure that sufficient resource is continually available to be sustained over time.
-It is also important to consider the local context and, when introducing a new innovation, consider that what has worked well in one location may not automatically work as well in a different setting.
+It is important to ensure that sufficient resource is continually available to the local context and, when introducing a new innovation, consider that what has worked well in one location may not automatically work as well in a different setting.
 Ward situations continually change, so it is important to routinely monitor the factors that support or inhibit innovation delivery.